ifalfahri/fetchuy/readme.md

 **Parameters:**
 - `url` (string): The URL to fetch data from.
-- `options` (object): Additional options to pass to the `fetcho` function.
+- `options` (object): Additional options to pass to the `fetchuy` function.
 These options are merged with the default ones.

 **Returns:**
 - An object containing: